Theoretix/Asynx/README.md

 Bitcoin Cash and the Bitcoin Core version of Bitcoin share the same transaction history up until the split.

-What is Bitcoin SV?
+What is Asynx?
 --------------------

-Bitcoin Satoshi Vision (SV) is the name of open-source software which enables the use of Bitcoin Cash.
+Asynx is the name of open-source software which enables the use of Bitcoin Cash.

-The source code was originally based on the [Bitcoin ABC](https://bitcoinabc.org) software project.
+The source code was originally based on the [Bitcoin SV](https://bitcoinsv.io) software project.

 License
 -------

-Bitcoin SV is released under the terms of the MIT license.
+Asynx is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Security
 --------
-The Bitcoin SV team are currently organizing a Responsible Disclosure Policy.
+The Asynx team are currently organizing a Responsible Disclosure Policy.
 We expect to have this ready soon.
-In the meantime, if you have important information to share, please contact Daniel Connolly (d.connolly@nchain.com) or Steve Shadders (s.shadders@nchain.com).
+In the meantime, if you have important information to share, please contact Dr. Roy Murphy (admin@asynx.io).

 Development Process
 -------------------

 This Github repository only contains the source code of releases.

-At this early stage in Bitcoin SV's development, we are not accepting contributions to the project.
+At this early stage in Asynx's development, we are not accepting contributions to the project.
 We expect this to change in the future.